ma-xu/ma-xu.github.io/index.md

 </figure> -->
 <video src="{{ site.url }}/images/author_images/video.mp4" width="100%" height="400" controls preload></video>

-Xu Ma is a Ph.D candidate in the Department of Computer Science and Engineering at the University of North Texas.
-He obtained the B.S and Master degrees in College of Information Science and Technology at Nanjing Forestry University, in 2015 and 2018.
-He was interested in pattern recognition, machine learning in master study.
-From 2018, his research interest is primarily in Computer Vision, and Connected Autonomous Vehicles.
+I'm a Ph.D candidate in the Department of Computer Science and Engineering at the University of North Texas, advised by Dr. Song Fu.
+I obtained the B.S and Master degrees in College of Information Science and Technology at Nanjing Forestry University, in 2015 and 2018.
+My research interest is primarily in Computer Vision, Pattern Recognition, and Connected Autonomous Vehicles.